-Blue Tongue Management Publishing for Koomurri Aboriginal Performers
+Blue Tongue Management Publishing for Koomurri Aboriginal Music and Performance

 Direct Licensing Guidelines

-In all commercial instances, be them public, corporate or internal/intranet broadcast, licensing the sound recording or music video from Blue Tongue Management Publishing is best achieved by obtaining a blanket license from Blue Tongue Management with fees dependant on requested broadcast usage.
+In all commercial instances, be them public, corporate or internal/intranet broadcast, licensing the sound recording or music video from the Publisher is best achieved by obtaining a blanket license from Blue Tongue Management with fees dependant on requested broadcast usage.

-Why do you need a license from Blue Tongue Management Publishing?
+Why do you need a license from the Publisher?

-Blue Tongue Management Publishing is the owner or controller of rights in certain protected sound recordings and music videos and those rights include the right to perform the works in public or to authorise sound recordings being synchronised within a film or television program.
-This means that such uses require the copyright owner’s permission, and in most cases, Blue Tongue Management Publishing and/or PPCA may be able to provide that permission.
-To perform a work “publicly” means, among other things, to transmit or otherwise communicate a performance of the sound recording or video with sound recordings to the public, which includes internet transmissions of music or music videos via YouTube, MySpace, Facebook, Twitter and most other online platforms and includes intranet broadcast and broadcast for corporate an private events.
+the Publisher is the owner or controller of rights in certain protected sound recordings and music videos and those rights include the right to perform the works in public or to authorise sound recordings being synchronised within a film or television program.
+This means that such uses require the copyright owner’s permission, and in most cases, the Publisher can provide that permission.
+To perform a work “publicly” means, among other things, to transmit or otherwise communicate a performance of the sound recording or video to the public, which includes internet transmissions of music or music videos via commercial television and streaming platforms, YouTube, MySpace, Facebook, Twitter Zoom, Skype, Teams and most other online platforms and includes intranet broadcast and broadcast for corporate and private events.

 CIRCUMSTANCES WHERE A LICENCE IS NECESSARY